markasch/ML-PREP-2025/02GeoDataScience/README.md

 - Learn techniques of spatial analytics: geocoding, spatial indexing.
 - Explore both vector and raster data.

-The following lessons are availabel:
+The following lessons are provided:

 1. [Notebook 1](notebook1/) - *Geometries* -  use the powerful `shapely` library for creating, manipulating, and analyzing geometric objects.
 2. [Notebook 2](notebook2/) -  *Vector Data* -load vector data and learn to use the Python library `geopandas`, an extension of the popular data manipulation library `pandas`, combined with `shapely`'s geometry processing capabilities.
 3. [Notebook 3](notebook3/) - *Visualizing Geospatial Data* - use `matplotmib` together with `geopandas`to create detailed, engaging, and insightful geospatial visualizations that can be applied to a wide range of data analysis tasks
 4. [Notebook 4](notebook4/) - *Map Projections* - overview of map projections and how to effectively manage CRS (coordinate reference systems) in geospatial projects, ensuring that spatial analyses and visualizations are both accurate and meaningful.
 5. [Notebook 5](notebook5/) - *Raster Data* - explore techniques and tools in Python to handle large raster datasets.
+Clipped data file:  [clipped data](https://www.dropbox.com/scl/fi/cmfxrxh2vjebrfmh8zbu3/clipped_raster_europe.tif?rlkey=vx2uu7gqyo6gc19yucl2dtwrw&dl=0).
 6. [Notebook 6](notebook6/) - *Introduction to OpenStreetMap Data* - download and visualize different types of OpenStreetMap data.